| PREVENT

 causes involuntary muscle movements, depression or excitability,

 trembling, and salivation.
 Large amounts can be fatal.
+Aspirin and other

 pain relievers are in every home, and these poisonings can be severe.